SHAOLIN CLASSES:

 How are Tai Chi classes structured?

 At the beginning of the class, the students do group stretching and basic footwork that are relevant to the Wu (Hao) Tai Chi system.
-The Tai Chi forms are performed starting with 13 Movements, 24, 32, then 36.
-New students will work one-on-one with instructors to learn the necessary material in order to train with the group.
-They will train with the group as far as thay can and break off when they have exhausted the material they learned.
+The Tai Chi forms are performed starting with 13 Step, 24 Step, 32 Step, then 36 Step.
+Drills for each form are practiced to help one learn the sequence.

 Back to top